raster0x2a/glotio-api/README.md

-# glot.io API for Python
+(Unofficial) Python Bindings for the glot.io API

 ## Installation